 Tanzania is a country that earns quite a lot from tourism and has loads of things to do and places to see.
 Sun and surf seekers will find themselves called off to enjoy the beaches of Zanzibar and Pemba Islands.
 They can also go deep water diving and snorkeling in the waters of Mafia Island and marvel at the diverse aqua life and corals of the Mafia Island Marine Park.

 Those who wish to face nature’s more challenging side can head to Mount Kilimanjaro to try and conquer its summit.
-Read more about climbing the Kilimanjaro here.
+Read more about climbing Kilimanjaro here.

-If you are interested in seeing wildlife in their preserved beauty, you can visit the Ngorongoro Conservation Area where thousands of animals, including lions, hippos, flamingoes and more, live.
+If you are interested in seeing wildlife in its preserved beauty, you can visit the Ngorongoro Conservation Area where thousands of animals, including lions, hippos, flamingoes and more, live.
 You can also head to Lake Manyara National Park where even more birds and the largest amount of baboons in the world reside.

 It is common knowledge that the oldest living human beings came out of Africa, and for those interested in archeology, the Olduvai Gorge in the Ngorongoro Conservation Area holds some of the oldest archeological pieces of evidence of human occupation that go as far back as two million years ago!